Back at work, Boris Johnson urges patience over UK lockdown - KVIA

 Despite the death toll, Johnson’s government is under mounting pressure to set out a blueprint for easing the lockdown that has sharply curtailed business and daily life since March 23.

-In signs of lockdown fatigue, the volume of road traffic has begun to creep up, and businesses including construction sites and home-supply stores have begun to reopen after introducing social distancing measures.
+In signs the country may be experiencing lockdown fatigue, the volume of road traffic has begun to creep up, and businesses including construction sites and home-supply stores have begun to reopen after introducing social distancing measures.

 As other European countries begin to reopen businesses and schools, Johnson said he shared Britons’ impatience to get back to normality.
 But he said “we simply cannot spell out now how fast or slow or even when those changes will be made.”